 Ingredients

-- Salt and Pepper: Salt is important in this recipe, as it is a savory snack.
+- Salt and Pepper: Salt is essential in this recipe, as it is a savory snack.
 I also add pepper for the wonderful flavor.
 The amount of pepper I have added does not make the namak pare spicy.

-- Oil: The addition of oil to the dough results in a flaky texture, often called "khasta" in hindi.
+- Oil: The addition of oil to the dough results in a flaky texture, often called “khasta” in Hindi.
 Oil is also used for frying.
 I used canola oil.

 - Water: For kneading the dough.